InsecurityAsso/inshack-2018/for/taking-a-look-inside/writeup.md

 `4.9.0-6-amd64`.

-You can also use Wireshark on the packet capture to identify an exchange between to computers on a LAN.
+You can also use Wireshark on the packet capture to identify an exchange between two computers on a LAN.

 You can solve this challenge using multiple methods :